Uinta Mountains: Hydrology

 The south and east sides of the range are largely within the Colorado River watershed, including the Blacks Fork and the Duchesne River, which are tributaries of the Green River.
 The Green is the major tributary of the Colorado River and flows in a tight arc around the eastern side of the range.
 (Indeed, John Wesley Powell said the Green was the "master stream" where it and the Colorado River came together.)

 The Bear and Weber rivers, the two largest tributaries of Great Salt Lake, are born on the west slope of the range.
 The Provo River, the largest tributary to Utah Lake, begins on the southern side of the range and flows west to Utah Lake, which itself drains via the Jordan River into Great Salt Lake.

 Large portions of the mountain range receive over 40 in of precipitation annually.
 The high Uintas are snowcapped most of the year except for late July through early September.
 The Uinta Mountains have more than 400 mi of streams and 1,000 lakes and ponds.

+The Uintas have a continental snowpack leading to high avalanche danger in the winter.

 Ecology

 The Uinta Mountains are part of the Wasatch and Uinta montane forests ecoregion.
 Nearly the entire range lies within Uinta-Wasatch-Cache National Forest (on the north and west) and Ashley National Forest (on the south and east).
 The range's highest peaks are protected as part of the High Uintas Wilderness.
 The forests contain many species of trees, including lodgepole pine, subalpine fir, Engelmann spruce, Douglas-fir, and quaking aspen.
 There are also many species of grasses, shrubs, and forbs growing in the Uinta Mountains.

 Fauna is typical of the central Rocky Mountains.
-Large grazing and browsing animals include Rocky Mountain Elk, Mule Deer, Moose, Pronghorn Antelope, mountain goats, and Rocky Mountain Bighorn Sheep.
-Mammalian predators include Black Bear, Mountain Lion, Coyotes, Red Fox, Badger, Wolverine, Marten, and Long-tailed Weasel.
-A Gray Wolf pack has been observed at the eastern end of the range, in Moffat County, Colorado.
-Raptors include Bald And Golden Eagles, Turkey Vulture, various hawks and harriers, and owls including Great Horned, Great Grey and Barn Owls.
-Other notable large birds include Sage Grouse and White-tailed Ptarmigan.
+Large grazing and browsing animals include the Rocky Mountain elk, mule deer, moose, pronghorn antelope, mountain goats, and Rocky Mountain bighorn sheep.
+Mammalian predators include the American black bear, mountain lion, coyotes, red fox, badger, wolverine, marten, and the long-tailed weasel.
+A gray wolf pack has been observed at the eastern end of the range, in Moffat County, Colorado.
+Raptors include bald and golden eagles, turkey vultures, various hawks and harriers, and owls including the great horned owl, great grey owl, and barn owls.
+Other notable large birds include the sage grouse and white-tailed ptarmigan.

 Points of interest

-The Uintas is home to Camp Steiner, the highest Boy Scout camp in the United States at 10400 ft.
+The Uintas are home to Camp Steiner, the highest Boy Scout camp in the U.S., at 10400 ft.
 The camp is near mile marker 33 of the Mirror Lake Highway.

 The Uinta Highline Trail traverses the entire range and is a popular backpacking trail.

-Dinosaur National Monument is located on the southeast flank of the Uinta Mountains on the border between Colorado and Utah.
+Dinosaur National Monument is on the Uintas' southeast flank, on the border between Colorado and Utah.